Analysis | It turns out that Trump’s claims of fraud were not scrupulously vetted for accuracy

 Two things have been true since about 24 hours after polls closed on Nov.
 3, 2020.
-First, that there was not evidence that any significant fraud had occurred.
+First, that there was no evidence that any significant fraud had occurred.
 Second, that Trump was going to say that it had and nothing was going to deter him.

 By now, you either recognize the accuracy of those two statements or you choose not to.
 There’s no middle ground, no “let’s wait and see”; it’s been 320-odd days since the election and literally every claim made by Trump — and there have been scores — has come to naught.
 I exhausted my supply of doubt-benefit in late November, humbly asking the president to simply present whatever unseen evidence he had, evidence that then as now was always just over the horizon.
 Proof of fraud is to Trump what the Supreme Court overturning the election is to MyPillow CEO Mike Lindell: always coming and never arriving.
 That Trump continues to say the proof is imminent sort of gives the game away, doesn’t it?
-By now, Biden has been president longer than Steve Bannon worked in the White House; it seems pretty safe to assume that all of the smoking guns Trump and his guys have identified were just smoldering matches once used to light Rudy Giuliani’s cigars.
+By now, Biden has been president longer than Stephen K. Bannon worked in the White House; it seems pretty safe to assume that all of the smoking guns Trump and his guys have identified were just smoldering matches once used to light Rudolph W. Giuliani’s cigars.

 On Tuesday, the New York Times isolated a good example of the divide between reality and rhetoric in Trump’s post-election efforts.
 A lawsuit filed by an employee of a voting-machine company turned up a memo including rebuttals of various assertions that were popular with Trump’s team last November.
 It was not the case, it turns out, that Dominion Voting Systems was linked to the Venezuelan government or that its leadership team was tied to left-wing activists.

 What’s important about that is the timing.
 The memo was prepared on Nov.
-14, a few days prior to an infamous press conference at the Republican Party’s Washington headquarters in which Trump’s attorneys, including Giuliani and Sidney Powell, made precisely the claims that were rejected in the memo.
+14, a few days before an infamous news conference at the Republican Party’s Washington headquarters in which Trump’s attorneys, including Giuliani and Sidney Powell, made precisely the claims that were rejected in the memo.
 Powell’s section of the event, which was unquestionably the wildest, began with this assertion: “What we are really dealing with here and uncovering more by the day is the massive influence of communist money through Venezuela, Cuba and likely China in the interference with our elections here in the United States.”
 This was based on just sheer nonsense, utterly ridiculous claims that have since trickled out elsewhere, including to Lindell.

 To take Powell seriously that day was to simply abandon reason.
 At another point, someone asked her about a facially ridiculous theory promoted by One America News that a server in Germany had been seized by the army and found to contain proof that Trump actually won more than 400 electoral votes.